Description of the HTTP API

 {"item":[{"option":"Root.UseCloud","result":"EC_OK"}]}

-A LexMap object in the JSON format must be saved in a file named lexmap_ls_on.json:
+A LexMap object in the JSON format must be stored in advance in the lexmap_ls_on.json file:

 {"option":[{"key":"Root","map":{"option":[{"key":"UseCloud","value":{"item":["yes"]}}]}}]}